 If all you want to do is get the API set up as fast as possible, here are the steps you need to follow:

-- Create a test manager account (also called an MCC account) and a linked AdWords test account.
+- Create a test manager (formerly known as "MCC") account and a linked AdWords test account.
 Follow these instructions on how to set up the link.

 - Create a manager account.